-If you have a lot of experience, the bulk of your essay may be spent on this theme rather than on the Why I Want to Go to Law School theme.
-You should try to relate your qualifications back to your motivation at some point, though, even if it is only a reference.
+If you have a lot of experience, the bulk of your essay may be spent on this theme rather than on the why you want to go to law school.
+However, you should try to relate your qualifications back to your motivation at some point, even if it is only a brief reference.
 Often, people will do this in a single, concluding sentence.
 This can be a powerful approach as long as your passion is clearly demonstrated through your description of your experiences.
-Look at the essay below for an example of this.
+Look at the essay excerpt below for an example of this.
 The writer spends all but the last paragraph of his essay describing his dedication to activism, first by lobbying to have the Confederate flag removed from the Boy Scouts, and later by actions taken as student body president.
-He doesn’t make a verbal tie-in to his motivation until the last few sentences of his essay:
+He doesn’t make a tie-in to his motivation until the last few sentences of his essay:

 Admissions Officers’ Pet Peeve: Making Lists

 For some candidates the problem will not be that they don’t have enough direct experience to write about but that they have too much.
 The danger inherent in wanting to include all your experience is that space is limited and you can either end up with an essay that is too long, or one that consists of little more than a listing of your activities and accomplishments.
 Says one officer: